junxit/us-congress-bills-110/metadata.md

 - 2008-06-19 — Placed on the Union Calendar, Calendar No. 457.
 - 2008-06-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-722.
 - 2008-06-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-722.
+- 2008-06-24 — Considered under suspension of the rules. (consideration: CR H5944-5949)
+- 2008-06-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2818.
+- 2008-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-24 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2008-06-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5944-5945)
+- 2008-06-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5944-5945)
+- 2008-06-24 — The title of the measure was amended.
+Agreed to without objection.